Board of Directors

 Chairman, Non-executive Director

-Cheryl is currently non-executive Chairman of AIM listed Caribbean Investments Holdings Limited, a financial services company.
-She has been with the company since 2007 and became non-executive Chairman in 2011.
+Cheryl is currently non–executive Chairman of AIM listed Caribbean Investments Holdings Limited, a financial services company.
+She was appointed to this board in 2007 and became non–executive Chairman in 2011.
 In May 2015, Cheryl became a director in Hawley Group Limited, a BSX listed company.
-She was previously Chairman of AIM listed Impellam Group PLC, a managed services and specialist staffing company with revenues of £1.2 billion, having joined the Board in 2008 and serving as executive Chairman until November 2012.
+She was previously Chairman of AIM listed Impellam Group plc, a managed services and specialist staffing company with revenues of £1.2 billion, having joined the Board in 2008 and serving as executive Chairman until November 2012.
 Cheryl was Chairman and CEO of OneSource Holdings Limited from 2001 to 2005 at which time it became AIM listed OneSource Services, Inc., a managed services and facility services company with revenues of $835 million.
 Cheryl served as CEO of OneSource Services, Inc. until the company was sold to a trade competitor in 2007.
 Throughout her career, Cheryl has held senior positions in strategic and transformational planning, marketing and programme development, and operational change management.
 She holds a BS in Management from Purdue University and a MBA from DePaul University.
-Cheryl was appointed as non-executive Director to the Board in May 2014 and was appointed as non-executive Chairman in September 2014.
+Cheryl was appointed as non–executive Director to the Board in May 2014 and was appointed as non–executive Chairman in September 2014.

 Chief Financial Officer